md81544/controller_tester/README.md

 ### Requirements

-Assuming you have a working clang++, just sfml.
-For mac, it's `brew install sfml` NOTE this has been updated to use SFML version 3 so will not compile if you have SFML 2.6.x installed.
+**libfmt** (using fmt::format as Raspberry Pi's g++ at the time of writing doesn't support `std::format`)

+Assuming you have a working clang++, the only other requirement is SFML **3**.
+For mac, install with Homebrew (assuming you have that installed): `brew install sfml` At the time of writing, SFML 3.x needs to be manually built and installed on a Raspberry Pi as the apt repos still only contain SFML 2.6.x.